wi1dcard/blog/source/_posts/customize-kube-prometheus-built-in-alerts.md

 ## Read More

-I also found a way to edit the alerts using `std.map` after I've made this, check it out: <https://github.com/prometheus-operator/kube-prometheus/discussions/607>.
+I also found a way to edit the alerts using `std.map` after I've made this: <https://github.com/prometheus-operator/kube-prometheus/discussions/607>.
+And a great quick-start tutorial of Jsonnet in Chinese: <https://archive.li/IWlZG>, <https://archive.li/L4k1L>.